 If you already are familiar or have a wish list, go ahead and skip over this part, but scroll down to read the rest!

-Before you can use an Amazon Wish Lists for your gift exchange needs, you need to set one up!
-(Before doing this step, you should already have an Amazon.com account and be signed in.)
+Before you can use an Amazon Wish Lists for your gift exchange, you need to set one up!

 HOW TO USE AMAZON WISH LISTS TO ORGANIZE YOUR FAMILY GIFT EXCHANGE

-Step 1: Explain what Amazon wish lists are, and how to use them.
+- Explain what Amazon wish lists are, and how to use them.
 Feel free to send the link to this post for them to read!
-Ask if this is going to work for everyone.

-Step 3: Make gift assignments, if you do it that way.
+- Make gift assignments, if you do it that way.
 In our family, we have a rotation.
-Some people do secret Santa.
-I know some people just give something to everyone – that works too!
+Some people draw names.

-Step 4: You can either send out your link to anyone who asks, or one person can gather each person's link and send one big email.
+- You can either send out your link to anyone who asks, or one person can gather up each person's link and send them out in one big email.